-: Manuscript; : PDF; : Webpage; : Translation; : Link to publication (DOI)
+: Manuscript available; : PDF; : Webpage; : Translation; : Link to publication (DOI)

 Berger, C.E.H.; Kruijver, M.; Hicks, T.N.; Champod, C.; Taylor, D.; Buckleton, J.S.
 Commentary on: Joint recommendations of the project group “Biostatistical DNA Calculations” and the Trace Commission on the Biostatistical Evaluation of Forensic DNA Analytical Findings with Fully Continuous Models (FCM).
 J. Forensic Sci.
 2023, in press.
 Abstract